What is Legal Deposit?

 Submit your publication

 Complete the Legal Deposit form and send it to us with your publication.

 Send us two copies of your physical publications within 20 days of publication, or drop them in to the Library (ask our Kaiarahi to contact a Legal Deposit staff member, or leave it with Turnbull staff on the first floor).
 If you miss the legislated deadline, please do submit your deposit anyway!

-If your publication is coming out in both hardback and paperback, you only need to submit copies of the hardback.
-If you are publishing in both CD and vinyl, both formats must be supplied.
+If you are publishing a book in both hardback and paperback, you only need to submit copies of the hardback.
+If you are publishing a sound recording in both CD and vinyl, both formats must be supplied.

 The National Library Act asks you to provide ‘reasonable assistance’ to us in acquiring your electronic publications, so contact us if you’re having trouble and we’ll help you work out what to do.